CodeYourFuture/syllabus-archive/others/career-development.md

 - <https://github.com/30-seconds/30-seconds-of-interviews>
 - <https://github.com/FAQGURU/FAQGURU>

-Questions to ask the company (for inspiration)
+Questions to ask the company

 - <https://github.com/Twipped/InterviewThis>—some of these questions are great, but some are not so good